 Founding Partner, Kepos Capital LP

 While at Goldman, Dr. Litterman also spent six years as one of three external advisors to Singapore’s Government Investment Corporation (GIC).
-He was named a partner of Goldman Sachs in 1994 and became head of the firm-wide risk function; prior to that role, he was co-head of the Fixed Income Research and Model Development Group with Fischer Black.
-During his tenure at Goldman, Dr. Litterman researched and published a number of groundbreaking papers in asset allocation and risk management.
+Dr. Litterman was named a partner of Goldman Sachs in 1994 and became head of the firm-wide risk function.
+Prior to that role, he was co-head of the Fixed Income Research and Model Development Group with Fischer Black.
+During his tenure at Goldman, Dr. Litterman researched and published a number of ground-breaking papers in asset allocation and risk management.
 He is the co-developer of the Black-Litterman Global Asset Allocation Model, a key tool in investment management, and has co-authored books including The Practice of Risk Management and Modern Investment Management: An Equilibrium Approach (Wiley & Co.).